industrydive/incident_response/README.md

 # incident_response

 ## Background
 We wanted to create a Slack bot that could easily facilitate incident response here at Industry Dive.
 This is our first iteration towards that goal.
-Our Slack bot currently lives in two seperate Google Cloud Functions called `incidentSlashCommand` and `handleIncidentForm`.
+Our Slack bot currently lives in two separate Google Cloud Functions called `incidentSlashCommand` and `handleIncidentForm`.
 Making changes to the Slack bot means redeploying the two functions.
 The `incidentSlashCommand` function verifies the source of the request and presents the user with a form in Slack after they enter the '/incident' command.
 The `handleIncidentForm` takes the form submission and creates the Slack channel with all relevant parties, sends a brief description message in the new incident channel, and sends private notifications to both the incident commander and incident communications.

 #### Basic App Flow
 1. Executing the Slash Command provides the incident form as seen below: